 Unfortunately, the Bible itself does not define fornication, fornicators, or sexual immorality.
-However, according to Harper’s Bible Dictionary, fornication (or sexual immorality) in the New Testament refers to almost any form of sexual misconduct (that is, sexual activity outside the marriage relationship).
+However, according to Harper’s Bible Dictionary, fornication (or sexual immorality) in the New Testament refers to almost any form of sexual misconduct (that is, sexual activity outside of a marriage relationship).

 The Tyndale Bible Dictionary states that fornication, in a general sense, refers to every kind of illegal sexual intercourse; that is, any intercourse except that between a husband and wife.
 Tyndale goes on to say that fornication, in a more limited sense, refers to immoral sexual activity between unmarried people.

-Strong’s Concordance notes that fornication (or sexual immorality) refers to illicit sexual intercourse in some passages, and includes or is distinguished from adultery in other passages.
-Two examples are of the latter are 1 Corinthians 6:9b-10 and Galatians 5:19a-21, which are shown above.
+Strong’s Concordance notes that fornication (or sexual immorality) refers to illicit sexual intercourse in some scriptures, and includes, or is distinguished from, adultery in other scriptures.
+Two examples are of the latter are 1 Corinthians 6:9b-10 and Galatians 5:19a-21, which we previously quoted.

-Although these sources have provided some perspectives regarding the meaning of fornication, we still need to define sexual activity and sexual intercourse.
+Although the sources that we have cited provide some perspectives regarding the meaning of fornication, we still need to define sexual activity and sexual intercourse.

-Webster’s Dictionary doesn’t attempt to define sexual activity, but it does define sexual as “having or involving sex,” which Webster’s doesn’t clearly define.
-In the context of what we are discussing, the closest that Webster’s comes to defining sex is with the term sexual intercourse, which Webster’s defines as both “heterosexual intercourse involving penetration of the vagina by the penis” and “intercourse involving genital contact between individuals other than penetration of the vagina by the penis.”
-This implies that sexual intercourse involves any type of genital contact by one person with another (i.e., it doesn’t necessarily involve penetration of the vagina by the penis).
+Webster’s Dictionary does not attempt to define sexual activity, but it does define sexual as “having or involving sex,” which Webster does not clearly explain.
+In the context of what we are discussing, the closest that Webster comes to defining sex is with the term sexual intercourse, which Webster defines as both “heterosexual intercourse involving penetration of the vagina by the penis” and “intercourse involving genital contact between individuals other than penetration of the vagina by the penis.”
+This implies that sexual intercourse involves any type of genital contact by one person with another (i.e., it does not necessarily involve penetration of the vagina by the penis).

-Whether this definition or some other definition of sexual intercourse was in the minds of those who wrote the scripture passages cited above is uncertain.
-Suffice it to say that if a person is in doubt about such matters, but he (or she) wants to be sure that they are abiding by biblical teaching, it would be best for that person to exercise restraint.
-In other words, before marriage to someone, any type of contact with their genitals should be regarding as inappropriate and, therefore, avoided.
+Whether this definition or some other definition of sexual intercourse was in the minds of those who wrote the scriptures cited above is somewhat uncertain.
+Suffice it to say that if a person is in doubt about such matters, but wants to be sure that he (or she) is abiding by biblical teaching, it would be best for that person to exercise self-restraint.
+In other words, before marriage to someone, any type of contact with their genitals should be regarded as inappropriate and, therefore, should be avoided.

-In another of his books, The Secret of Happiness, Billy Graham declares on pages 106-107,
+In another of Graham’s books, The Secret of Happiness, he declares on pages 106-107,

 Immorality is glorified today.
 The Scripture teaches that God hates immorality!
 The idea of purity is scorned, immorality is laughed at in school – “God is old-fashioned!”
 What else can we expect but that thousands of our young people are growing up to be immoral?

-A man may be guilty of sin if he looks lustfully at a woman to whom he isn’t married, even if he doesn’t actually engage in a physical act of sexual intercourse with her.
+Furthermore, a man may be guilty of sin if he looks lustfully at a woman to whom he is not married, even if he does not actually engage in a physical act of sexual intercourse with her.
 Jesus Christ stated in Matthew 5:28, “I say to you that whoever looks at a woman to lust for her has already committed adultery with her in his heart.”